 Jonathan C. Zur | President & CEO

 In the community, Jonathan supports a variety of organizations.
-He is currently appointed by the Governor to the Virginia Commission on African American History Education and the Virginia Complete Count Commission, and he serves as a member of the Community Advisory Board on Diversity and Inclusion for Eastern Virginia Medical School, the Advisory Council of the Asian & Latino Solidarity Alliance of Central Virginia, and the Program & Evaluation Committee of the Richmond Memorial Health Foundation.
+He is currently appointed by the Governor to the Virginia Commission on African American History Education and the Virginia Complete Count Commission, and he serves as a member of the Advisory Council of the Asian & Latino Solidarity Alliance of Central Virginia and the Program & Evaluation Committee of the Richmond Memorial Health Foundation.